wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 make package-capi
 ```

-This command will generate a `capi` directory, that you can then use easily in the [Wasmer C API examples](./).
+This command will generate a `package` directory, that you can then use easily in the [Wasmer C API examples](./).